Mi-gua/Mi-gua/README.md

 - 🔭 Hey!
-I’m Miggua, an EE student.
+I’m Mi, an EE student.
-- 📫 Reach me: Miggua4321
 - 🌱 In the process of learning...
 - ⚡ 👋👋👋